 Wage Lawsuit Against Uber Approved by District Judge

 A group of UberBLACK drivers in Philadelphia has alleged that Uber failed to provide them basic workplace protections, including minimum wages.
 Despite Uber’s multiple attempts to have the lawsuit dismissed, it continues to build strength and legal support.
 Recently, United States District Judge Michael Baylson disapproved of Uber’s most-recent dismissal motion and approved the drivers’ lawsuit.
-The three drivers are represented by Attorney Jeremy E. Abay of Sacks Weston .
+The three drivers are represented by Attorney Jeremy E. Abay of Sacks Law, LLC.

 History of the Philadelphia UberBLACK Case